-In insurance, trust is paramount.
+In insurance, trust matters.
 The true measure of an insurer’s reliability lies not just in the premiums they collect but in their ability to honor claims promptly and fairly.
 In India, the debate between private and public sector insurers often centers on this very aspect.

 TL;DR